Spring, Seasonality, and the Way We Come Back to Ourselves

 Walking through the souks of Marrakech while teaching on retreat with Seek Yoga last spring, I was struck by the vision and scent of spices — turmeric, cumin, paprika, cinnamon — not as decoration, but as the foundation of daily nourishment.

-After a hammam that left me beyond soft and slightly spacey, I walked into a spice shop and couldn’t say no to anything leaving with countless bags of spices, herbs and tea blends (carefully labeled of course for travel).
-Maybe as I tucked these into my suitcase I was chasing something exotic, but also I know their role in creating warmth, flavor fusion, clarity and digestive ease in the body.
+Following a hammam experience that left me exceptionally soft and a bit dazed, I wandered into a spice shop and proceeded to purchase almost everything that caught my eye, departing with numerous bags of spices, herbs, and tea blends (all meticulously labeled for travel).
+Perhaps as I packed these into my suitcase, I was seeking something exotic, but I also understood their importance in providing warmth, flavor fusion, clarity, health benefits and digestive comfort to the body.

 In both Ayurveda and modern nutritional science, spices are more than flavor.